GSA/digitalgov.gov/content/authors/avis-ryan/_index.md

 last_name: "Ryan"

 # List your pronoun(s) if you want them displayed alongside your name.
 If blank, we'll use just your name.
 Learn more http://mypronouns.org
-pronoun: ""

 # user id — not easily changed
 slug: "avis-ryan"

-# Email — If you include an email address, it will be displayed on your profile page
-email: avis.ryan@gsa.gov

-# Bio — keep it under 50 words
-bio: ""

-# bio_url — Where can people learn more about your work?
-Provide a full URL [e.g. 'https://www.example.gov/']
-bio_url:

-# Agency Full Name [e.g. U.S. General Services Administration]
-agency_full_name: "General Services Administration"

 # Agency Acronym [e.g., GSA]
 agency: "GSA"